d-kfmnn/amulet/README.md

 Our tool AMulet is able to verify and certify unsigned and signed integer multipliers given as AIGs.

-Use `./configure.sh && make` to configure and build `AMulet` and the AIGER library in the  `aiger` sub-directory.
+Use `./build.sh` to configure and build `AMulet` and the AIGER library in the  `aiger` sub-directory.

 Furthermore, you need to have installed <gmp> to run `AMulet`.